dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**What you see in yourself is what you see in the world.**
+**The trophy is earned in the hours that no one is watching.**

-Afghan Proverb
+Anonymous